Adam@home: Publication history

 Basset drew the daily strip from its inception until February 21, 2009, when he decided to focus on his other daily strip, Red and Rover.
 Since February 23, 2009 Harrell, formerly of Big Top, has drawn Adam@Home.
 Strips drawn by Basset continued to appear on Sundays until March 15, 2009, with Harrell's first Sunday strip appearing the following week.
-Basset is still credited as the artist in many papers and in the some of the Sunday strips' title boxes.
+Basset is still credited as the artist in many papers and in some of the Sunday strips' title boxes.